Things You Should Know

 The family fills out and submits an application.

 Please note - it can take up to 45 days for HHSC to process an application.
-The family can check where their application is in the process by calling 1-877-KIDS-NOW or by visiting the online application section of the website.
+The family can check where their application is in the process by calling 2-1-1 or by accessing their case information at YourTexasBenefits.com.

 If the children are able to get CHIP or Medicaid, HHSC will mail the family an enrollment packet.

 The packet will have information about the medical and dental plans and doctors and dentists available in the area where the family lives.

 The family chooses the children's medical plan and main doctor and dental plan and main dentist.

 Plans and providers are different in each service area.

 The family must renew coverage every 12 months for CHIP and every six months for Children’s Medicaid.